HOW TO BUILD YOUR OWN BEAUTIFUL BIKE -

 Objective

 The objective of a Recycled Recumbent is a great bike at a modest cost in materials, built with accessible tools and simple technology.
 It is ALWAYS possible to make a better bike.
 You can use better tubing.
 Build completely from scratch.
 Have me build your frame.
 Use better and more expensive components.
 Employ sophisticated machine tools for jigging and alignment.
 This frame is possible to build well without micrometers and specialty jigs.
-I make choices for the EZ Clone and Mach 2 that trade costly hardware for home made fabrications.
+I make choices for the Mach 1 and Mach 2 that trade costly hardware for home made fabrications.
 The choices are deliberate, to keep both the costs down and the process accessible.

 “(I wish you) Miles of smiles", say some friends of mine.
 Recumbent riders smile more, because it hurts less.